This page is designed to answer the following questions:

 Source: CQC Guidance for providers on meeting the regulations

 To learn more, you should read the full guidance and evaluate how these regulations impact your role in leadership and management.
-Regulation 17: Good Governance and Regulation 18: Staffing are particularly interesting in this regard.
+Regulation 17: Good Governance and Regulation 18: Staffing is particularly interesting in this regard.

 The Equality Act